Do Go On - 163 - WW2 Badass Audie Murphy

 No, what's the point of it?

-That ruins it for every now and then.
+That ruins it for every now.

 What's the point of the white flag system?